CodeAlloc/NHXHide/README.md

   - Support for reading data or extracting data to external sources (files).
   - Support for Binaries and large external files.
-  - Support for Multimedia sources such as Image files (png, jpg, bmp etc), Video files (mp4, mkv etc) and Audio Files (mp3, avi etc).
+  - Support for most Multimedia sources such as Image files (png, jpg, bmp etc), Video files (mp4, mkv etc) and Audio Files (mp3, avi etc).
+  - Support for writing more than one file to the multimedia destination (in the form of writing a whole folder, adding multiple files inside the folder and specifying the folder as external source for data to be written to multimedia destination).

 ### Installation